jialinwujw/python.projects/rfm_analysis/readme.md

 # About The Analysis
-Utilize RFM analysis to assess the value of customers and their ability to create value.
-Customers' value can be determined by looking at three indicators: their recent purchasing behavior, their overall purchasing frequency, and the amount of money they spend.
+Utilize RFM to understand customer behavior and assess customer value.
+By identifying high-quality customers, the company can develop marketing and communication strategies tailored to customers' specific needs, thereby supporting more effective marketing decisions.

 ## Project